maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 # make sure to use one-sided board not copper on both sides

 #.
 Troubleshoot board.

    #.
 Five volts between pins 6 and 7
+   #.
+Five volts on pin one
+   #.
+Pin one not connected to ground
+   #.
+Resonator pins conneted
+   #.
+Switch shorted.